 David Douglas Soccer Club

-When to sign up: Register for fall by September 16, for winter by January 13 and for spring by March 24.
+When to sign up: Fall registration deadlines end in August, but late registration may be available.
+Register for winter by mid-January and for spring by late March.

 Foothills Soccer Club

-When to sign up: Registration for fall opens in May and for spring in January.
+When to sign up: Registration for fall opens in May with an August deadline.
+Registration for spring opens in January, with a March deadline.

 Hollywood Soccer Club